 Native American STEM Competition and Teacher Conference at the University of Tulsa

-Oklahoma Teacher Induction Program – Three year grant to mentor new STEM teachers.
+Oklahoma Teacher Induction Program – three-year grant to mentor new STEM teachers.
 TU is the lead higher education partner with K12 partners Osage County Interlocal Cooperative (12 rural school districts), TPS, Union, Jenks and Holland Hall.

-Two, full-day “Teacher Enrichment” events are held on campus in collaboration with True Blue Neighbors.
+Teacher Enrichment – events are held on campus in collaboration with True Blue Neighbors.
 These serve as STEM professional development for 4th-6th grade science and math teachers from the Kendall-Whittier neighborhood.
-Visiting teachers spent the days in lecture and labs, and created lesson plans that they could take back and utilize in their classrooms.
-Professor’s Jerry McCoy, Bill Coberly and John Hale (as well as retired Prof. Bob Howard) assist.
+Visiting teachers spend the days in lectures and labs and create lesson plans they can take back and utilize in their classrooms.
+Professors Jerry McCoy, Bill Coberly and John Hale (as well as retired Professor Bob Howard) assist.

-The Tulsa Math Teachers’ Circle (TMTC)- The Tulsa Math Teachers’ Circle http://tmtc.utulsa.edu/ meets on the first Thursday of selected months during the academic year from 6-8 P.M.
+The Tulsa Math Teachers’ Circle (TMTC) – Tulsa Math Teachers’ Circle http://tmtc.utulsa.edu/ meets on the first Thursday of selected months during the academic year from 6-8 p.m.
 After a light meal, a topic in mathematics is presented by a Math Facilitator (from out-of-town or TU) who guides the group rather than lectures to the group.
 Problems are open-ended and can be approached on many different levels.
 We work in groups with middle school/high school teachers and TU faculty working together to solve a problem that no one has seen before There is no cost to attend and Mathematics Educators and Professionals at all levels are welcome and encouraged to attend.

-TU hosts a summer immersion workshop for 30 area middle school teachers.
+Tulsa Math Teachers’ Circle Summer Immersion Workshop – TU hosts a summer immersion workshop for 30 local middle school teachers.